-More pinout info and discussion shared by community member ccs_hello.
+More pinout info and discussions here shared by our community member ccs_hello.

 External Power Source Description¶

-So the recommended standard power solution will definitely be the PD power adapter comes with Delta package, which is an official LattePanda adapter.
-However, Delta is designed for embedded application, like robotics and projects.
-So an external power solution will be necessary: 12 volts DC In - JST PH2.0-4P connector
+The recommended standard power solution is most certainly the PD power adapter which comes packaged with your Delta, which is an official LattePanda adapter.
+However, the Delta is also designed for embedded applications, like robotic components and projects.
+So, an external power supply will be necessary: 12 Volt DC Input - JST PH2.0-4P connector

-The M key interface just allows PCI-E X2.
+The M key interface only allows PCI-E X2.